JanSpiesZA/ParticleFilters/README.md

 # ParticleFilters
-This is Processing program to simulate particle filter localization.
+This is a Processing program to simulate particle filter localization.

 ##Installation
 1) Download the 3 files and copy into a directory with the name p_Particle_Filters